Daylily-Informatics/daylily/README.md

 _from your local machine, in the daylily git repo root_

+> You may add/remove/update your copy of the refernces bucket as you find necessary.

 - `YOURPREFIX` will be used as the bucket name prefix.
 Please keep it short.
 The new bucket name will be `YOURPREFIX-omics-analysis-REGION` and created in the region you specify.
 You may name the buckets in other ways, but this will block you from using the `daylily-create-ephemeral-cluster` script, which is largely why you're here.
 - Cloning it will take 1 to many hours.